Amazon Prime Day 2018 deals: Phones and accessories

 Amazon Prime Day starts at noon PT (3 p.m.
-ET) on Monday and runs through Tuesday at 11:59 p.m.
+ET) today and runs through Tuesday at 11:59 p.m.
 PT (Wednesday, 2:59 a.m.
 ET), and most of the million-plus items on sale are still secret.
 But we already know about a few phone deals that we can share here.

 Remember that the prices listed below don't go into effect until the sale starts: Monday, noon PT (3 p.m.
 ET).
 And note that CNET may get a share of revenue from the sale of the products featured on this page.